Case Studies

 Related Publications

-Jarvis, D. H., Lavicza, Z., & Buteau, C. (in preparation).
-Systemic shifts in instructional technology use: Findings of an international comparative case study of two university mathematics departments.
+Jarvis, D. H., Lavicza, Z., & Buteau, C. (2014, December).
+Systemic shifts in instructional technology: Findings of a comparative case study of two university mathematics departments.
+International Journal for Technology in Mathematics Education, 21(4), 117-142.